 So, despite the inevitable challenges, heartache, and sorrow the year has brought, we have seen some incredibly positive things too.

 Working alongside our dedicated volunteers, we enter the second year of this pandemic determined to become an even greater force to tackle loneliness and isolation in the lives of older people.

 Why our online exercise groups for older people in Wales couldn't have come at a better time for Maggie.

-'Everyone's chomping at the bit to get together!'
+'Everyone's champing at the bit to get together!'

-Our Area Organiser in Angus, Jean Malcolm, shares how she's helped build a flourishing community there.
+How our Area Organiser in Angus, Jean Malcolm, has helped build a flourishing community there.